aershov24/PMSC_Candidates_Test/Kanban_laaroussiikram01@gmail.com.md

       A work process where each task is relatively independent is best suited for Kanban

-* Kanban must not be used in the opposite of these two cases : Overhauling existing work processes and project where many tasks need interdepartmental collaboration
+* Kanban must not be used in the opposite of these two cases :

+  1. Overhauling existing work processes (new paradigm)

+  2. Projects where many tasks need interdepartmental collaboration